Domain Driven Architecture

 Tags: password-manager, howto, reference, gopass

-Gopass is a password-manager suitable for teams.
-It provides features as:
+Gopass is a password-manager suitable for individuals and especially for teams.
+Key features include:

 File structure of gopass